Tesco whistleblower's warnings were initially ignored - report

 On Monday, Tesco said it had overstated first-half profit by 250 million pounds - effectively its third profit warning in two months.
 It suspended four senior executives and launched an investigation, calling in forensic accountants and lawyers.

-The Sunday Telegraph reported that the Tesco investigation is focussing on the culture of the retailer, with concerns that managers may have been pressured into using improper practices.
+The Sunday Telegraph reported that the Tesco investigation is focusing on the culture of the retailer, with concerns that managers may have been pressured into using improper practices.

 The Mail on Sunday reported staff had been ordered not to shred or delete documents while an investigation into the scandal takes place.